cameronhimself/vue-drag-drop/README.md

 **example**: `<drag>I am the default slot</drag>`
 **example**: `<drop>So am I</drop>`
 For `Drag`, the content that will be draggable.
 For `Drop`, the content over which a `Drag` can be dropped.

+Note that this is a [scoped slot](https://vuejs.org/v2/guide/components.html#Scoped-Slots).
+The scope contains a single key, `transferData`, which will contain exactly what you set in the `transferData` prop on the `Drag`.
+For `Drag` elements, this will be populated while a drag is in action, and for `Drop` elements, when a `Drag` is being dragged over.
+Checking for the `transferData` in the `Drop` scope is the simplest way to determine if a drag is in progress over it.

 ### `image`
 **components:** _`Drag`_